-However, in order to ensure that students attending as nonparticipants are properly safe-guarded, the Board recommends that all pre-high school students be accompanied by a parent or adult chaperone when they arrive at the event and throughout its duration.
+However, in order to ensure that students attending as nonparticipants are properly safe-guarded, the Board recommends that all elementary students be accompanied by a parent or adult chaperone when they arrive at the event and throughout its duration.
 The Board will not be responsible for students if they attend without an adult chaperone.